-Welcome to The Word Travels, specialists in literary travel, adventures and literary tours.
+Welcome to the The Word Travels, the hub for literary trails and adventures.

-Here you’ll find information and inspiration for stimulating journeys that extend your experience within and beyond the book.
+Here you’ll find information and inspiration for stimulating journeys within and beyond the book.

-Why literary travel?
-Fiction can provide a map to fascinating places to explore in a city or country, often taking you to places you would not otherwise visit or discover.
+Fiction can provide a map to fascinating places to explore in city or country, literary trails often taking you to places you would not otherwise visit or discover.

 Books can also offer a ‘way in’ to greater appreciation of the people and places you visit – as well as a greater understanding of the author and the book itself.